 Armenia attaches great importance to the universal application and effective implementation of all treaties and regimes, dealing with non-proliferation of the weapons of mass destruction (WMD), considering them as instrumental mechanisms to prevent the proliferation of WMD.

 There is a wide range of legal instruments to prevent the proliferation of WMD both on international and national levels.
 Thus, the pillars of this legislative framework are as follows:

-“Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on their Destruction” entered into force on June 7, 1994, after Armenia deposited the instruments of accession with the Russian Federation and the USA.
+“Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons and on their Destruction” (CWC) entered into force for the Republic of Armenia on April 29, 1997.

 On October 1, 1996, the Republic of Armenia signed and on July 12, 2006, ratified “The Comprehensive Nuclear-Test-Ban Treaty” (CTBT).

-The Republic of Armenia has ratified the “Convention on the Physical Protection of Nuclear Material” on September 23, 1993.
+The Republic of Armenia ratified the “Convention on the Physical Protection of Nuclear Material” on September 23, 1993.
 Armenia has also joined the 2005 Amendment to the Convention.